Octa's CSR Efforts In 2023: Making A Positive Impact Locally

-In Malaysia , the broker helped to supply educational centres across Malaysia with complex IT resources and sponsored the Cambridge IGCSE curriculum exam fees for Malaysian students under the guardianship of the educational organisation Ideas Academy.
+, the broker helped to supply educational centres across Malaysia with complex IT resources and sponsored the Cambridge IGCSE curriculum exam fees for Malaysian students under the guardianship of the educational organisation Ideas Academy.
+In India

-In India , Octa helped equip Sita Rajaram Public School and Sita Rajaram Polytechnic College in Tamil Nadu, India, with two interactive panels.
+, Octa helped equip Sita Rajaram Public School and Sita Rajaram Polytechnic College in Tamil Nadu, India, with two interactive panels.
 This initiative aimed to enhance the quality of education and provide students with an innovative learning experience.
+In Indonesia

-In Indonesia , Octa supported the humanitarian organisation Yayasan Tunas Aksara (YTA) in training four schools and ten teachers to manage and organise book libraries.
+, Octa supported the humanitarian organisation Yayasan Tunas Aksara (YTA) in training four schools and ten teachers to manage and organise book libraries.
+In Nigeria

-In Nigeria , Chess in Slums Africa (CISA), in collaboration with Octa, organised a Children's Day celebration for 150 children from marginalised communities and three public schools.
+, Chess in Slums Africa (CISA), in collaboration with Octa, organised a Children's Day celebration for 150 children from marginalised communities and three public schools.
 The children, aged 5 to 18, had an opportunity to interact and enhance their reasoning skills while playing chess.
+In Mexico

-In Malaysia , Octa provided emergency aid in the state of Kelantan, Malaysia, where over 17,000 people had to be evacuated because of the intense flooding.
+, Octa provided emergency aid in the state of Kelantan, Malaysia, where over 17,000 people had to be evacuated because of the intense flooding.
+In Indonesia

-In Indonesia , Octa provided emergency help for the victims of the devastating effects of flooding, landslides, and erosion in Banjar Pebuahan, Jembrana, in Bali on 6 – 7 July 2023.
+, Octa provided emergency help for the victims of the devastating effects of flooding, landslides, and erosion in Banjar Pebuahan, Jembrana, in Bali on 6 7 July 2023.
+In Nigeria

 'As a company, we believe in the profound importance of emergency response projects and are committed to making a positive difference in the communities where we operate.
 In 2023, we helped hundreds of families that experienced devastating environmental conditions.
 From extreme storms in Bali to flooding in Kelantan, Malaysia, we were there with the people we serve, providing not only immediate relief but also long-term recovery help,' the Octa press office commented.